FLO-2DKaren/FLO-2D-Tutorial-Source/source/widgets/grid-tools/Sample Elevation from Raster.rst

 --------

 A basic understanding of a raster file is necessary to use this routine.
-A raster file is a georeferenced image file with band data assigned to pixels aligned in column and row.
+A raster file is a geo-referenced image file with band data assigned to pixels aligned in column and row.
 In this case, the bands are elevation.
 Important properties: